 Keeping up with airfare prices has gotten easier thanks to sites like Google Flights and Kayak.
 To use them, just type in your home and destination airport, pick the flights that work best for you and then set an alert to track the price.
 For example, Google Flights will send you an e-mail showing if your tracked flight went up or down in price.
 Both sites also let you see which days are cheaper to fly in that month.
 Airfarewatchdog also lets you search flight deals.

-If you haven’t decided on where exactly you want to go, sign up for Scott’s Cheap Flights.
-The newsletter comes straight to your inbox with deals on domestic and international locations.
+If you haven’t decided on where exactly you want to go, sign up for Going (formerly known as Scott’s Cheap Flights.)
+Their newsletter comes straight to your inbox with deals on domestic and international locations.
 Or you can follow Twitter handles such as @TheFlightDeal for flights, too.

 Once your flight is booked, you’ll want to keep tabs on gate changes, layover information and more.
 FlightStats.com can help you plan a smooth trip by advising you on the best time of day to fly from a specific airport and which terminals to avoid when connecting flights.
 You can also view live updates of flight delays and sign up for free e-mail and phone alerts.
 Flightaware.com also tracks and predicts flight delays.

 If you’re delayed by weather or some unforeseen event, it pays to act quickly.
 The TripIt Pro smartphone app ($49/year) will send you alerts about cancellations, delays or gate changes, sometimes even ahead of an airline announcement.
 Use it to locate alternate flights, find out when better seats are available, get fare refund notifications, track your rewards program points, and more.